marc-q/cspot/README.md

 # cspot
-A small linter written in plain C.
+A small linter written in plain C. (WIP)